nick-ng/poe-map-team/story-route/4-player-part-1.md

 - **Nick** runs to Chamber of Sins 1 waypoint > Town > Den > tag White Beast > TP
   - All warp to **Nick** and kill White Beast, TP to town.
   - All warp to **Mark** and kill Alira, TP to town.
+  - All run from Alira to Captain Arteri (Skill point)
 - Get second Quicksilver Flask
 - **Mark** Western Forest WP > The Weaver's Chambers open TP and tag Weaver phase 2
 - **Nick** Sins 1 > Sins 2 > Kill Felitidas